Wayneoween/dnd5e_story_hotdq/_posts/2020-07-14-Tarsakh_16th_through_17th.md

 - The "House of thousand faces" is a tavern where you find many shady people, and some of Kayjas guild members
 - Plus the rumor that the dragon cultists assemble in the east.
 This was not the first time we heard about this and it wouldn't be the last.

 First stop: The blacksmith!
-A Minothaur called Danlion Steelskull.
+A Minotaur called _Danlion Steelskull_.
 We sold various small items, some Elven Chain for 1000 GP.
 The Dragon Scale Armor that {% include glossary_link.html title="Shan" %} carried fetched an incredible 10.000 Gold!
 This meant +1 Studded Armor for Kayja and Fynn, and +1 Splint Armor for Posmet and {% include glossary_link.html title="Thoredim" %}. {% include glossary_link.html title="Posmet" %}